simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

 4. **Database writing**:

-   - Processed data is stored in either a local or s3-based [tile]DB database across different fragments.
+   - Processed data is stored in either a local or s3-based tileDB database across different fragments.
    - The processed data is split up into spatial chunks defined in the `data_config.yml` file, and each chunk is stored in a separate fragment in the database.
    - Metadata is added to the database to facilitate easy querying and retrieval of data.
    - After processing all granules, the database is optimized for efficient querying and data retrieval by consolidation.
 The consolidation plan can be defined in the `data_config.yml` file.